Optimization of GNN Training Through Half-precision: Background

-has two parts: forward and backward computation.
-The \textit{forward} calls many kernels from the input layer to the output layer deriving prediction values.
-They are compared with the ground truth to calculate the loss. \textit{Backward} uses the loss and invokes kernels from the output layer to the input layer to derive gradients and update the model parameters.
+GNN training, like deep learning, has two parts: \textbf{forward} computation calls many kernels from the input layer to the output layer, deriving prediction values.
+They are compared with the ground truth to calculate the loss. \textbf{Backward} computation uses the loss and invokes kernels from the output layer to the input layer to derive gradients and update the model parameters.
 The backward computation accesses \textit{state-tensor}-- results that are produced in the forward computation.